 BBC Children in Need is currently supporting over 3,000 local charities and projects in communities across the UK that are helping children and young people facing a range of disadvantages such as living in poverty, being disabled or ill, or experiencing distress, neglect or trauma.

-ParentPay is the leading provider of payments services to schools and parents, covering 5.5 million pupils across the UK.
-It’s flexible and secure web application allows parents to make payments for all school items, including meals, trips, clubs, and uniform.
+ParentPay is the leading provider of payments services to over 9,000 schools and 3 million parents across the UK.
+Its flexible and secure web application allows parents to make payments for all school items, including meals, trips, clubs, and uniform.

 ParentPay is based in Coventry and employs 240 people across the UK and the Netherlands.